JoelOtter/go-garbled/README.md

 ### Keys

-Keys are formatted as 32-bit unsigned integers.
-The least significant 16 bits are the key itself, and the most significant 16 bits are a SHA-1 checksum.
+Keys have the type uint32, but are in fact effectively 31-bit numbers.
+The most significant bit is a space left for the p-value which is to be encrypted along with the key.
+Keys are generated randomly, so it's not really necessary for a user to care about this detail.

 The default encryption method is simply XOR between plaintext and key.
 Users can modify this themselves by adjusting the `Encryptor` field on the `Circuit` struct.
-An encryption/decryption function should maintain the checksum/key format.